-Where to look: Examine the tasks and instructions in the selection chapters from throughout and across grades.
+Where to look: Examine the tasks and instructions in the selection chapters from rich texts are studied.

+Alignment Criterion 4 Access to the Standards for All Students

+Metric How to Find the Evidence Evidence

-Materials regularly provide all students, including those who read, write, speak, or listen below grade level, or whose first language is other than English, with extensive opportunities to work with and meet grade-level Standards.
+AC Metric 4B: K-2 Materials regularly provide all students, including those who read, write, speak, or listen below grade level, or whose first language is other than English, with extensive opportunities to work with and meet grade-level standards.
 What to look for: Materials that support the varying needs of all students.
+Look for: Foundational reading sections that have frequent (weekly) pauses for diagnostic assessment and clear guidance/adequate materials for students who have not yet mastered a given phonic pattern or any aspect of foundational skills required by the Standards at that grade level.
+Extended practice opportunities that are available for students who need more time and repeated exposures in order to attain that particular skill.
+Extended practice materials that are easy to access and in a mix that allows students to work independently as well as with support.
 Where to look: Examine the tasks and instructions in the selection chapters from throughout and across grades.

+Rating

-Materials regularly include extensions and/ or more advanced opportunities for students who read, write, speak, or listen above grade level.
+Metric How to Find the Evidence Evidence AC Metric 4C: K-2 Materials regularly include extensions and/ or more advanced opportunities for students who read, write, speak, or listen above grade level.
 What to look for: Materials that support the varying needs of all students.
+Look for: •Extension opportunities are available for students who have attained a given skill.
 Where to look: Examine the tasks and instructions in the selection of chapters from throughout and across grades.
 Prefatory materials might also help determine publisher attention to providing extension activities and study.
+Rating Meets (2) Partially Meets (1) Does Not Meet (0)

-AC Metric 4D:
+AC Metric 4D: K-2

 Materials regularly and systematically build in the time, resources, and suggestions required for adapting instruction to allow teachers to guide all students to meet grade-level standards (e.g., alternative teaching approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, remediation strategies).

 What to look for: Materials that support teachers to plan and present differentiating instructions.